Chapter 17 Property Segment

 The police can take the victim’s estimation into consideration but are not supposed to immediately accept it as victims may exaggerate values (especially for insurance purposes).
 When items are recovered, the police put in the value at the time of recovery which may be substantially different than at the time of the loss if the item is damaged or destroyed.

 We can use this variable to look at the value of items lost by the victim.
 Figure 17.2 looks at the value per item stolen in a crime (if incidents have multiple items stolen, this counts them all separately).
 This includes items lost by theft, robbery, and burglary so is part of the “Stolen/Robbed/Etc.” category of types of property loss.
-It excludes items damaged or destroyed or burned (there is info about the value of property in these incidents but these are not shown in the figure).
+It excludes items damaged or destroyed or burned (there is information about the value of property in these incidents but these are not shown in the figure).
 To make this graph a bit simpler I have rounded all values to the nearest $100 so items valued at $0 mean that they are worth between $1 and $50.

 The distribution of the value of property stolen.
 Each value is rounded to the nearest 100.
 The x-axis is set on the log scale as this distribution is hugely skewed.
+Values over 1,0000,00 are set to 1,000,000.

 Figure 17.2: The distribution of the value of property stolen.
 Each value is rounded to the nearest 100.
 The x-axis is set on the log scale as this distribution is hugely skewed.
+Values over 1,0000,00 are set to 1,000,000.

-Table 17.2: Annual mean, median, and maximum values (in dollars) of property stolen and recovered, 1991-2022.
+Table 17.2: Annual mean, median, and maximum values (in dollars) of property stolen and recovered, 1991-2023.

 Year Mean Value Stolen Median Value Stolen Max Value Stolen Mean Value Recovered Median Value Recovered Max Value Recovered